 "Districtwide progress" means the quantifiable change in school or school district student achievement and performance.

-"Dropout" means a school-age student who is served by a public school district and enrolled in any of grades seven through twelve and who does not attend school or withdraws from school for a reason other than death or transfer to another approved school or school district or has been expelled with no option to return.
+"Dropout" means a school-age student who is served by a public school district and enrolled in any of grades 7 through 12 and who does not attend school or withdraws from school for a reason other than death or transfer to another approved school or school district or has been expelled with no option to return.

-"Enrolled student" means a person that has officially registered with the school or school district and is taking part in the educational program.
+"Enrolled student" means a person who has officially registered with the school or school district and is taking part in the educational program.

 "Indicators" provide information about the general status, quality, or performance of an educational system.